cuba/PiuPiu/README.md

 }
 ```

-In the above example, we are passing the `TimeZoneTransform()` to the `decode` and `encode` methods becuse it conforms to both the `EncodingTransform` and `DecodingTransform` protocols.
+In the above example, we are passing the `TimeZoneTransform()` to the `decode` and `encode` methods because it conforms to both the `EncodingTransform` and `DecodingTransform` protocols.
 We can use the `EncodingTransform` and  `DecodingTransform` individually if we don't need to conform to both.
-If we want both, we can also use the `Transform` protocol which encompases both.
+If we want both, we can also use the `Transform` protocol which encompasses both.
 They are synonymous with `Encodable`, `Decodable` and `Codable`.

 ### Custom transforms